gourishbiradar/gourishbiradar.github.io/_posts/2021-06-26-Max-out-my-code-1.markdown

 {% endhighlight %}

-As you can see the code for summation using a new thread is simpler now to follow.
+As you can see the code for summation using a new thread is now simpler to follow.

 We use a promise object to store the value which has not been computed yet (sum).
 The actual sum is to be stored in the future object.

-When the thread is created we pass the ownership of the promise using std::move The thread signals the future object of the value being available now using promise.set_value() The main thread get's the actual sum by using future.get().
+When the thread is created we pass the ownership of the promise using std::move

+The thread signals the future object of the value being available now using promise.set_value()

+The main thread gets the actual sum by using future.get().

 This is a simple model and more complex solutions can be built on top of it.

 ## Sick of threads - std::async

 std::async is the abstraction of threads we deserve.

-It is an encapsulation of the underlying thread management and the coder has to only pass in the callable with the arguments It returns a future object (you can use 'auto' for breavity of code as well) and makes it as close the single threaded looking code as possible
+It is an encapsulation of the underlying thread management and the coder has to only pass in the callable with the arguments.
+It returns a future object and makes it as close the single threaded looking code as possible

 ### std::launch policies

+We have std::launch::async and std::launch::deferred are two options.

+* async

+	We can choose to run the callable in a separate thread immediately.

+	We pass the std::launch::async as the first argument to async.

+* deferred

-We have std::launch::async and std::launch::deferred as the two possible options for choosing to run the callable in a separate thread immediately or run it in a separate thread or same thread only when the future value is needed (.get() is called).
+	We can run it in a separate thread or same thread only when the future value is needed (.get() is called).

+	We pass the std::launch::deferred as the first argument to async.

+* What if I don't care when the work is done?

+	Don't pass any argument, the choice will be made for you by the implementation of async

 Let's look at a code snippet to understand it better

 ### Code snippet - encapsulate regular functions